brandonfonseca/intern-challenge-marketplace-Shopify/README.md

 3. To view your current cart use the following GET request: `http://127.0.0.1:3000/api/v1/viewcart`.
 Subtotals are shown for each product, and the grand total of the cart is also returned.

 4. To checkout the items in your cart use the following GET request: `http://127.0.0.1:3000/api/v1/checkout`.
-Checking out your cart will reduce the inventory count by the specified quantity
+"Checking out" your cart will reduce the inventory count by the specified quantity

 # Thought Process